PowerDNS/pdns/docs/settings.rst

 Seconds to cache a list of all known zones.
 A value of 0 will disable the cache.

-If your backends do not respond to unknown or dynamically generated zones, it is suggested to enable :ref:`setting-consistent-backends` and set this option to `60`.
+If your backends do not respond to unknown or dynamically generated zones, it is suggested to enable :ref:`setting-consistent-backends` (default since 4.5) and leave this option at its default of `300`.

 .. _setting-zone-metadata-cache-ttl: